1031 Exchange in South Dakota

 Close on Replacement Property

-Complete the purchase of your replacement property within 180 days of selling your relinquished property.
-South Dakota closing processes typically take 30-45 days.
+Complete the purchase of your replacement property within 180 days of selling your relinquished property (or by your tax return due date, including extensions, if earlier).

 File Tax Returns